 Ticker to remain NSPR

-Tel Aviv, Israel— May 21, 2021 – InspireMD, Inc. (Nasdaq-CM: NSPR), developer of the CGuard™ Embolic Prevention System (EPS) for the prevention of stroke caused by Carotid Artery Disease (CAD), today announced that the Company’s shares will commence trading on The Nasdaq Capital Market (“Nasdaq-CM”), today, May 21, 2021, under the symbol NSPR.
+Tel Aviv, Israel— May 10, 2021 – InspireMD, Inc. (NYSE American: NSPR), developer of the CGuard™ Embolic Prevention System (EPS) for the prevention of stroke caused by the treatment of Carotid Artery Disease (CAD), today announced the Company’s shares have been approved for listing on The Nasdaq Capital Market (“Nasdaq”).
+Trading is expected to begin on May 21, 2021, under the symbol NSPR on the Nasdaq.